-107 SC 2010-11, Appendix 5; previously ICPM-6 (2004); SC 2005-11, section 19.2; CPM-3 (2008); SC 2009-11; SC 2005-11.
+107 SC 2010-11, Appendix 5, modified by SC 2022-11; previously ICPM-6 (2004); SC 2005-11, section 19.2; CPM-3 (2008); SC 2009-11; SC 2005-11.

-- comment on explanatory documents in the reviewing process - clearance of draft ISPMs for the first consultation (Step 4) - consideration of comments (Step 5) - determining how to proceed with draft ISPMs that are modified as a result of comments (Step 6) - development and approval of draft specifications for consultation - adjustments to stewards (of specifications, draft ISPMs and technical panels) - any other tasks decided by the CPM or the SC during a face-to-face meeting - exceptional cases determined in consultation with the Secretariat and the SC Chairperson.
+- approval of subjects (commodity standards, diagnostic protocols, phytosanitary treatments, and terms) to be included in the work programme of technical panels - comment on explanatory documents in the reviewing process - clearance of draft ISPMs for the first consultation (Step 4) - consideration of comments (Step 5) - determining how to proceed with draft ISPMs that are modified as a result of comments (Step 6) - development and approval of draft specifications for consultation - adjustments to stewards (of specifications, draft ISPMs and technical panels) - any other tasks decided by the CPM or the SC during a face-to-face meeting - exceptional cases determined in consultation with the Secretariat and the SC Chairperson.